6 Remarkably Simple and Powerful 'Me Time' Ideas for Busy Moms

 Sounds simple, right?
 But if we don’t - someone might barge in and our special ‘me time’ will quickly turn into a playdate in an unfamiliar room.
 With scented candles and a glass of wine, but a play date nevertheless.

 Consider putting earphones in if you stay in the same house as your family.
 This is especially true for the current times.
 It might sound over the top to some, but the walls in modern houses are very thin, so you will thank me afterwards.
 Noise-cancelling head/earphones are amazing!
 They are as useful at home as they are on the tube or on the flight with a screaming child sitting next to you (unless the child is yours).

 3. Turn the music on.

 Whatever you feel is needed.
 I don’t believe there is such a thing as suitable music for relaxation.
 Different people relax, listening to different genres.
 I, for instance, can only relax when upbeat music is playing - give me Abba or Lady Gaga anytime and I won’t be able to stay still.
+But I will feel better afterwards.
 Calm music makes me edgy for some reason...
 You choose whatever works for you, it’s your time.

 Music produces a kind of pleasure which human nature cannot do without. – Confucius

 Simple deep breathing exercise can help us relax.
 A relaxed body is less tense, so it lets go of stress a bit.
 Theresa Cheung in her book '21 rituals to change your life’ mentions that deep breathing can even make you happier.
 A quick rest from constant 'mum, mum!’ can calm you down.
 Imagine if you could also leave that room feeling happier!
 A bonus!